 2. What operational conditions will affect your system requirements now and in the future?

-As the owner of an SMB, you have to juggle the day-to-day needs, while also planning for the future success of your company.
+As the owner of a small business, you have to juggle the day-to-day needs, while also planning for the future success of your company.
 The last thing you want to deal with is a phone system that needs to be overhauled each time you add a new employee or open another location.

 On the other end of the spectrum, maybe your business is seasonal and your staff size fluctuates throughout the year.
 Why should you have to pay for lines that won’t be used?
 The best phone solutions are scalable and will grow with your business – whether you need one less extension or a thousand more.

 3. How will you troubleshoot problems with your new system?